 - Educating patients on smoking cessation

-As you can see, respiratory therapists are skilled professionals who perform a wide range of duties.
-They are directly responsible for helping patients breathe, which makes them essential members of the healthcare team.
+Note: As you can see, respiratory therapists are highly skilled professionals responsible for a wide range of tasks.
+Their expertise is crucial in helping patients breathe and recover, making them indispensable members of the healthcare team.

 Advancing From CRT to RRT: Is It Worth It?